South Carolina free child care assistance programs.

 The application process is conditional and there could be a waiting list.
 In order to be qualified, the parents needs to be working, in school, or training.
 They must also require a minimum of 15 hours of child care per week.
 In addition, their gross (before taxes) total household must be at or below the income limit for their family size.

-To apply for child care vouchers
+To apply for free child care vouchers

 If you are on welfare, otherwise known as the Family Independence in South Carolina, contact your local DSS office.
 They will process your application.
 Foster parents should contact their care worker for more details.

 Other low income parents who think they may qualify can call the ABC program at 1-800-476-0199.
-If funds or vouchers become available to pay for child care to the general public, there will be more information provided.
+If funds or free vouchers become available to pay for child care to the general public, there will be more information provided.
 As indicated, funds are low and the demand is high, so only a small number of families can be assisted.

 Other assistance programs may be available as well.
 Call your local South Carolina First Steps to School Readiness Office in your county to see if they have any public or private funding available to pay for day or child care expenses, or if they offer free programs.
 Another option is the Head Start program, which offers educational and other services to low-income children.
 Also explore the federal government Child Tax Credit as well as Earned Income Tax Credit (EITC).
 The money from these sources could possibly can help offset your costs.